 Cross-project deployment fails where service account may not exist

 To create a Dataproc Metastore service that is accessible in a network belonging

 to a different project than the one the service belongs to, you must grant

 roles/metastore.serviceAgent to the service project's

 in the network project's IAM policy.

 gcloud projects add-iam-policy-binding NETWORK_PROJECT_ID \ --role "roles/metastore.serviceAgent" \ --member "serviceAccount:service-SERVICE_PROJECT_NUMBER@gcp-sa-metastore.iam.gserviceaccount.com"

 For more information, see Set up a cross-project deployment.

 Dataproc Metastore uses private IP only, so no public IP is exposed.
 This means that only VMs on the provided Virtual Private Cloud (VPC) network or on-premises (connected through Cloud VPN or Cloud Interconnect) can access the Dataproc Metastore service.

-For more information, see Accessing a service.
+For more information, see Service access.